Gaussian and non-Gaussian fluctuations for mesoscopic linear statistics in determinantal processes: Proof of theorem

-which is equal to (\ref{C2}).
-To check that formula (\ref{C2}) also matches with (\ref{GUE_variance}), we use an argument that is similar to the proof of the identity (\ref{norm_1/2}) for the variance of the sine process.
+By \eqref{variance_5}, this establishes that the r.h.s.~of formulae \eqref{C2} and (\ref{modified_CUE_variance}) are equals.
+It remains to check that formula (\ref{C2}) also matches with (\ref{variance_2}).
+To do so, we use an argument which is similar to the proof of the identity (\ref{norm_1/2}) for the variance of the sine process.